 U.S. FCC votes to advance proposed ban on Huawei, ZTE equipment approvals

-WASHINGTON, June 17 (Reuters) - The U.S. Federal Communications Commission voted unanimouslyon Thursday to advance a plan to ban approvals for equipment in U.S. telecommunications networks from Chinese companies deemed national security threats like Huawei (HWT.UL) and ZTE (000063.SZ).
+WASHINGTON (Reuters) -The U.S. Federal Communications Commission voted unanimously on Thursday to advance a plan to ban approvals for equipment in U.S. telecommunications networks from Chinese companies deemed national security threats like Huawei and ZTE.

 Under proposed rules that won initial approval, the FCC could also revoke prior equipment authorizations issued to Chinese companies.